 Sylvia Moves In

-Winona’s grandmother, Sylvia, is queen bee of the Grande Oaks Active Seniors community out on Long Island.
-Her lovely cottage, purchased by Winona almost ten years ago, is a happy place and with Mr. K., her longtime boo, they wile away the hours playing Monopoly, sipping Chivas Regal, and running to Atlantic City whenever the mood strikes.
+Winona’s grandmother, Sylvia, is Queen Bee of the Grande Oaks Active Seniors community out on Long Island.
+Her lovely cottage, purchased by her granddaughter over ten years ago, is a happy place and with Mr. K., her longtime boo, they wile away the hours playing Monopoly, sipping Chivas Regal, and running to Atlantic City whenever the mood strikes.
 But then Covid-19 hits with a vengeance.
 And Sylvia’s perfect world falls apart.

 I get the call just two days after breaking up with Riccardo.
 My grandmother Sylvia and her boyfriend Mr. K, are both stricken with the Covid-19 virus.
 They’ve been taken by ambulance from their home on Long Island to Presbyterian Hospital on East 68th street.
 Within 24 hours, Mr. K is dead.
 Sylvia, on a ventilator, is fighting for her life.
 I can’t go to her.
 I can’t see her.
 All I can do is camp outside the hospital and argue with cops who refuse to wear masks but want to know why I’ve been sitting on this bench all afternoon.
 “My grandmother is up there.
 Where else would I be??”

 Sylvia is tough.
 She always has been.
 And she pulls through.
 But she can’t go back out to Long Island.
 There’s still more recovery for her to do.
 When a nursing home is suggested I don’t think twice about it.
 I start making arrangements for her to come home with me.
 A hospital bed and a lovely nurse named Fiona is installed in my master bedroom and I sleep on the convertible sofa in the guest room next door.
 It’s also my office so it actually works.
 But WINONA, INC. hasn’t had a booking in three months.
 Who needs a fucking office?